appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Communicate-Between-an-App-and-Iframe.md

 ---
 # Communicate Between an App and Iframe

-This page shows how to establish secure cross-origin communication between the Appsmith app and an embedded Iframe widget using the `postMessage()` method.
+This page shows how to establish secure cross-origin communication between the Appsmith app and an embedded Iframe widget using the `postMessage()` function.

 ### From Appsmith to embedded page

-The Iframe widget allows you to send messages from Appsmith to an embedded page. [postMessage()](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) method is used to facilitate this communication.
+The Iframe widget allows you to send messages from Appsmith to an embedded page using [postMessage()](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).

 <figure>
   <img src="/img/postmessage_child_incoming.png" style= {{width:"500px", height:"auto"}} alt="Admin Settings option is available in the left sidebar"/>